avp9-nexus/avp9-nexus/README.md

 `0x471796C1644d87f30AD81D36f6d4A56f0e270c23`, source verified.

 **[Agent governance](https://github.com/avp9-nexus/nexus-art/blob/main/AGENT-GOVERNANCE.md)**
-— eleven rules that stop an agent, and the human directing it, from asserting what neither has verified.
+— twelve rules that stop an agent, and the human directing it, from asserting what neither has verified.
 Each rule is paired with the mistake that produced it.
 The file opens on a failure that happened despite every rule then in force.